shinyappstore/PlotXpress/README.md

 PlotXpress is a shiny app that simplifies the analysis and plotting of data from a dual luciferase experiment in 96-well format.

+## Operattion

+The app is available online: [https://huygens.science.uva.nl/PlotXpress/](https://huygens.science.uva.nl/PlotXpress/)

+But you can also run it offline in R/Rstudio.
+In the command line (in R or Rstudio) type shiny::runGitHub('PlotXpress', 'ScienceParkStudyGroup')

+Or download it to use it offline:

+-download the app.R and csv files with example data.

+-Run RStudio and load app.R

+-Select 'Run All' (shortcut is command-option-R on a Mac) or click on "Run App" (upper right button on the window)

+This should launch a web browser with the Shiny app.
+Note that the app depends on several R packages that need to be installed (shiny, ggplot2, dplyr, tidyr, readr, magrittr, readxl, DT, stringr) Run this command in R/Rstudio to download and install all the packages at once: -install.packages("shiny", "ggplot2", "dplyr", "tidyr", "magrittr", "readxl", "DT", "readr", "stringr")

 ## Input data (expressed as arbitrary luminescence units)

 ### **Option 1**